Albert0i/RU204/om-orm.md

 ### Round up

 ### Epilogue
 `Learn by comparison` is my motto in studying.
 The rationale behind is commonality and differential.
-While questing for the knowledge of [Redis Stack](https://redis.io/about/about-stack/), I was chanced to be aware of some fun facts:
+While questing for some knowledge of [Redis Stack](https://redis.io/about/about-stack/), I was chanced to be aware of some fun facts:

 1. [SINTER](https://redis.io/docs/latest/commands/sinter/) and alike to be used in [Faceted Search](https://www.oxfordsemantic.tech/faqs/what-is-faceted-search) is an analogy to [SQL INNER JOIN](https://www.w3schools.com/sql/sql_join_inner.asp) operation.